meilisearch/documentation/learn/getting_started/algolia_migration.md

 })();
 ```

-## Settings and parameters
+## Configure your index settings

+Meilisearch's default settings are designed to deliver a fast and relevant search experience that works for most use-cases.

+To customize your index settings, we recommend following [this guide](/learn/configuration/settings.md).
+To learn more about the differences between settings in Algolia and Meilisearch, read on.

+### Index settings vs. search parameters

-One of the key usage differences between Algolia and Meilisearch is how they approach search customization.
+One of the key usage differences between Algolia and Meilisearch is how they approach index settings and search parameters.

-In Algolia, [API parameters](https://www.algolia.com/doc/api-reference/api-parameters/) are a flexible category that can be used either at indexing time—to set default behavior—or at search time—to override that behavior.
+**In Algolia,** [API parameters](https://www.algolia.com/doc/api-reference/api-parameters/) is a flexible category that includes both index settings and search parameters.
+Many API parameters can be used both at indexing time—to set default behavior—or at search time—to override that behavior.

-In Meilisearch, these are split into two distinct categories.
-[Index settings](/learn/configuration/settings.md) affect all searches on an index; [search parameters](/reference/api/search.md#search-parameters) affect only a single search.
-Some search parameters depend on index settings; for example, the search parameter `sort` can't be used without first configuring the index setting `sortableAttributes`.
-However, an index setting cannot be given as a parameter at search time, and a parameter cannot override a setting.
+**In Meilisearch,** [index settings](/learn/configuration/settings.md) and [search parameters](/reference/api/search.md#search-parameters) are two distinct categories.
+Settings affect all searches on an index, while parameters affect the results of a single search.

+Some Meilisearch parameters require index settings to be configured beforehand; for example, to use the search parameter `sort` you must first configure the index setting `sortableAttributes`.
+However, unlike in Algolia, an index setting can never be used as a parameter and vice versa.

+### Settings and parameters comparison

 The below table compares Algolia's **API parameters** with the equivalent Meilisearch **setting** or **search parameter**.